 What you need to know about collateral loans

-Collateral loans are helpful for borrowers with damaged credit or borrowers who don’t have the income to support a large unsecured loan.
-These loans work much like any other loan, except the borrower is required to sign an agreement that ownership of the property securing the loan will transfer to the lender if the debt is not repaid.
+Collateral loans help borrowers with damaged credit or borrowers who don’t have the income to support a large unsecured loan.
+These loans work like other loans, except the borrower is required to sign an agreement that ownership of the property securing the loan will transfer to the lender if the debt is not repaid.

 How to apply for a collateral loan